 On the other end of the spectrum, hikers with extremely light baseweights and preferring shorter hikes will find the Kakwa 40 excessive for their needs and will be better served by a frameless pack.

 Q) Is this pack waterproof?

 The Ultra 200 material is 100% waterproof with an impenetrable plastic backing on the Ultra 200 fabric that is much more durable than traditional PU coatings.
-However small amounts of water can seep in via the seams which are not taped.
-We do not tape the seams partly because bound seams are stronger, but also because our more capable frame requires seams that are too complex to be seam taped (e.g. many layers of material sewn into the seams).
+However some water can seep in via the seams which are not taped.
+We do not tape the seams partly because we use seam binding which makes them stronger but too bulky to tape, but also because our more capable frame requires seams that are too complex to be seam taped (e.g. many layers of material sewn into the seams).
 As a result, the pack ends up being water resistant but not fully waterproof.
-If it rains for hours, a little bit of water will seep into the pack.
+If it rains for hours, a bit of water will seep into the pack.

-Many people will find that it works well enough to keep sensitive gear like your clothes and sleeping bag in waterproof sacks and then everything else will be fine, but you can use a pack liner or seam seal the pack to increase the waterproofness.
+We suggest to keep your sensitive gear like clothes and sleeping bag in waterproof sacks and then everything else will be fine, but for greater protection you can use a pack liner or seam seal the pack yourself.

 This product is rated 5.0 of 5.0 stars.